All Conditions & Treatments

 • Needs to be taken with food or milk.

-• May not be used 72 hours prior to surgery.
+• Should not be used 72 hours prior to surgery.

-• May not be used in patients under two years old.
+• Should not be used in patients under two years old.

-No matter which medication is used, Dr. Doyle advises parents to pay careful attention to dosing.
+No matter which medication is used parents must pay careful attention to dosing.
 For the liquid form, parents should use the dropper or dosing cup that comes with the product.
 Kitchen spoons should never be used since they're not uniform in size.

 A study commissioned by the National Institutes of Health found that many parents had trouble measuring the proper dose and inadvertently gave their children too much medicine.
 The research supports the use of oral syringes rather than dosing cups, especially when small amounts of medication are given.